G2Pavon/studiomdlPlusPlus/README.md

 This project aims to provide a modern, cleaner, and more maintainable alternative to Valve's original GoldSrc studiomdl tool.
 While Sven-Coop's SDK offers a modern version, it isn't open-source for some reason.

 Feel free to contribute, suggest improvements, or offer feedback!.
-This repositry was created by a mapper, not a programmer, so contributions from developers are especially welcome.
+This repositry was created by a mapper, not a programmer, so contributions are welcome.
 I simply made this project because, as a mapper, I want to use the best tools for mapping.

 ---

 ## Features

-*   Modernized code*:  use C++17 features.
+*   Modernized code¹:  use C++17 features.
-*   Cleaned Up Code*:
+*   Cleaned Up Code¹:
 *   64-bit Support:
 *   UV Shift Correction: (not fully tested yet) fix for UV shifting issues.
 *   Support $flatshade texture mode.